wballard/starphleet/index.md

 ### Phleets
 Don't feel limited to just one phleet.
 Part of making your own PaaS is to give you the freedom to mix and match services across phleets as you see fit.

-### Geo Scaling AWS
-By default, Starphleet sets up four zones, three US, one Europe.
-Ships are not added to these zones automatically, but instead must be added explicitly.
-Again, mix and match zones with phleets as you see fit.
-It's OK for you to set up just in one location if you like, or even have a phleet with one ship.